Charles Musès

-Charles Arthur Muses (/ˈmʌsᵻs/; 28 April 1919 – 26 August 2000), was a mathematician, cyberneticist and an esoteric philosopher who wrote articles and books under various pseudonyms (including Musès, Musaios, Kyril Demys, Arthur Fontaine, Kenneth Demarest and Carl von Balmadis).
+Charles Arthur Muses (/ˈmʌsᵻs/; 28 April 1919 – 26 August 2000), was a mathematician, cyberneticist and esoteric philosopher who wrote articles and books under various pseudonyms (including Musès, Musaios, Kyril Demys, Arthur Fontaine, Kenneth Demarest and Carl von Balmadis).
 He founded the Lion Path, a shamanistic movement.
 He held unusual and controversial views relating to mathematics, physics, philosophy, and many other fields.

 Biography

 Muses was born in Jersey City, New Jersey, and grew up in Long Island, New York.
 His father abandoned the family when Muses was a young boy forcing his mother to support Muses and a large, extended family on a school teacher's salary.
 Years later he would remark in lectures that if his mother had not had an overarching faith in "young Charlie" he might never have been able to escape the confines of his impoverished youth.

 By 1946, Muses was working on his Master's Degree from Columbia University, New York.
 In 1949, Muses submitted for approval his Columbia University Ph.D work in philosophy (see preface to the dissertation).
 The doctoral thesis led with the name of a little-known German-English exegete in idealism, Dionysius Andreas Freher (d.
-1728), who through years of study had become learned on the far-famed German idealist Jacob Böhme (d.
+1728), who through years of study had learned about the far-famed German idealist Jacob Böhme (d.
 1624), the latter being the actual subject of Muses's pre-doctoral studies at Columbia.
 This was suggested by and confirmed in the subtitle of the thesis, 'An Inquiry in the Work of A Fundamental Contributor to the Philosophic Tradition of Jacob Boehme.'
 With some modifications (seen by comparing the thesis to the subsequent book), the entirety was published in 1951 under the title 'Illumination on Jacob Boehme: The Work of Dionysius Andreas Freher' by King’s Crown Press (which at the time was a subsidized front for doctoral students of Columbia University).
 On pp. 151-2 Muses states, “Both Boehme’s and Freher’s outstanding message philosophically is that philosophy is not a dodge, game, or only some kind of artistic exercise, but a solid enterprise of most productive value – able to yield concrete results of a most extended nature in terms of deep changes in attitude and understanding, leading to actions toward and realization of the intrinsic nobility possible to and desired by mankind.”
 The two-year delay between finishing the thesis work (1949) and its recognition in the grant of the Ph.D.
 (1951) is not explained.